JoaoP12/Products-CRUD/README.md

 #### Search

 It is now possible to search products through a search bar:
-You just need to type in the name of the product, and all the products that match the input will be shown.
+You just need to enter the name of the product, and all the products that match the input will be shown.

 ![image](https://github.com/JoaoP12/Products-CRUD/blob/master/search_interface.PNG)
 >The search bar.
 There is no need to press enter, the search is done in real time.